greenelab/deep-review/sections/02_intro.md

 videos [@url:http://research.google.com/archive/unsupervised_icml2012.html].
 These architectures quickly surpassed previous best-in-class methods that required extensive customization.
-More recently, "off-the-shelf" deep neural network approaches have demonstrated success from the game of Go [@doi:10.1038/nature16961] to quantum physics [@doi:10.1126/science.aag2302].
+More recently, "off-the-shelf" deep neural network approaches have demonstrated success in applications as diverse as the game of Go [@doi:10.1038/nature16961] and quantum physics [@doi:10.1126/science.aag2302].

 What if, more generally, deep learning could solve the challenges presented by the growth of data in biomedicine?
 Could these algorithms identify the "cats"